 - Low blood pressure

-Different Causes of Type 1 & Type 2
+Different Causes: Type 1 vs Type 2 Diabetes

 Diabetes type 1 and type 2 come from different causes: